 These early alchemists thought they were onto something magical.
 Mixing asbestos fibers with other materials seemed to improve products in every way.
-But, there were warnings that asbestos exposure was dangerous.
+Despite this, there were already warnings that asbestos exposure was dangerous.

-Asbestos Use During The Industrial Revolution
+Asbestos Use During the Industrial Revolution

-The Industrial Revolution drastically increased the demand for raw asbestos materials.
-Miners moved from using picks and shovels to steam-powered mining equipment.
+Miners switched from picks and shovels to steam-powered mining equipment.
 The very process of extracting asbestos ore upped the need for heat-protecting and fireproofing products in mining machines.

 War-Time Asbestos Use

-The war effort demanded building products be readily available, easy to work with and cheap to buy.
+The war effort demanded building products be readily available, easy to work with, and cheap to buy.
 Asbestos provided that and more.
-Building construction and shipbuilding were the most prominent users of asbestos-containing materials.
-Just these two industries consumed over half of the United States asbestos production.
+Construction and shipbuilding were the most prominent users of asbestos-containing materials, contributing to over half of U.S. asbestos production.